mrsilver76/shelfscan/README.md

 -  [Naming and organizing your TV show files](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).

 ## 🕰️ Version history

+### 0.6.0 (26 October 2025)
+- Fixed issue where ignored tags at the end of a filename were incorrectly causing parent folder validation to fail.
+- Fixed issue where mismatched season numbers between folders and files were not being flagged.
+- Added more detailed error messages for invalid movie filenames.
+- Added warning when `[...]` is incorrectly used for `imdb`, `tmdb`, `tvdb`, and `edition` tags.
+- Changed command line options to be more scalable, now use `-t` (`--type`) to force library type.
+- Added `-p` (`--pass`) option to display files that pass verification.
+- Added `-s` (`--selftest`) option to run automated tests on dummy content (test files available in repo)
+- Updated test data.

 ### 0.5.0 (02 October 2025)
 - Rewrote movie verification to improve brace handling, allow `{}` tags in any order, and parse filenames with optional split parts (`ptX` etc).